Azitt/Leetcode/Dynamic_programming/README.md

  we keep minimum here due to Multiplying a negative number by another negative number results in a positive product.
 Therefore, if min_so_far is negative and we encounter another negative number, the resulting product could become a new maximum.

 # Combination Sum ##################################
+Given an array of distinct integers, nums, and an integer, target, return a list of all unique combinations of nums where the chosen numbers sum up to the target.
+The combinations may be returned in any order.

+An integer from nums may be chosen an unlimited number of times.
+Two combinations are unique if the frequency of at least one of the chosen integers is different.

 ![alt text](image-23.png)

 # word break ########################################